HHS/syndication/README.md

-Syndication Media Services - May 18, 2016
+Syndication Media Services - Jun 08, 2016
 ======================

 This release includes the following applications: